jfecher/ante-website/content/docs/language.md

 types of other functions is less of an issue when you only have a handful of them and don't intend to write more.

-3. Even in larger code bases, inferred types on functions can still be useful in some rare cases like particularly trivial helper functions, or trait impl methods where the trait always dictates the function type anyway.
+3. Even in larger code bases, inferred types on functions can still be useful in some rare cases like particularly trivial helper functions, or ability methods where the ability always dictates the function type anyway.

 4. In a teaching scenario, it can be useful to have the flexibility to defer teaching about types a little.